^

 Diagnosis of enterotoxigenic escherichiosis

-The diagnosis is established only on the basis of the results of laboratory methods of investigation: the release of ETE under the condition of their growth of 10 6 microbial bodies and higher in 1 g of feces and the ability to produce exoenterotoxin.
-Ordinary serotyping of Escherichia.
-Conducted in ordinary bacteriological laboratories.
-Can be successfully used for diagnosis and enterotoxigenic escherichiosis.
+The diagnosis is established only on the basis of the results of laboratory research methods: isolation of ETE, provided that they grow to 10 6 microbial bodies and above in 1 g of feces and have the ability to produce exoenterotoxin.
+Conventional serotyping of Escherichia coli, carried out in ordinary bacteriological laboratories, can be successfully used for the diagnosis of enterotoxigenic Escherichia coli disease.

 What tests are needed?